-There are a lot of questions after a car or truck wreck.
-If you're reading this, it is likely that someone you love was injured in a truck wreck somewhere in Texas, and you're looking for answers.
+There are a lot of questions after a car or truck crash.
+If you're reading this, it is likely that someone you love was injured in a truck crash somewhere in Texas, and you're looking for answers.

 We know that the different specialties in auto collision litigation can be confusing.
 Does it really matter which type of wreck you were involved in?
 Whether you were hit by another car, a tractor-trailer, or an 18-wheeler, does it make a difference?
 Isn't a car wreck the same no matter what types of vehicles are involved?
 David Hart, a Board-Certified personal injury lawyer will tell you: your case is different.

-Here's Why Trucking Wrecks in Texas Are Different:
+Here's Why A Texas Truck Crash Is Different:

 - There are specific rules for truck drivers.
 Unlike everyday commuters, driving responsibly is a commercial truck driver's job.
 When a driver is overworked, sleep deprived, or trying to make a deadline, his quality of driving may decline.
 Due to the size and weight of the load they are carrying, we rely on truck drivers to be alert and responsible at all times.
 If they're not, the smaller vehicles they hit—and the passengers in them—are more likely to suffer the consequences.